thelukerowe/heat-adaption-analysis/README.md

 HSS combines multiple factors into a single metric:
 - Temperature and humidity (with interaction effects)
-- Running pace relative to personal record
+- Running pace relative to one-mile personal best
 - Heart rate as percentage of maximum
 - Distance scaling factor